Presentations, seminars and group work

 11. Balance listening and speaking up.

-Be mindful each week of how much ‘airtime’ you are taking up.
+If you often speak in seminars, be mindful each week of how much ‘airtime’ you are taking up.
 Holding back now and again creates space for other people to express their views, which could be points you have never considered before.

 12. Congratulate yourself